 McNally Project members Dr. Judah Goldstein and Jen Greene are members of the EMS PEP Senior Editorial Team.
-In addition, McNally Project members Dr. Ian Drennan, Jason Buick, Cheryl Cameron, Zach Cantor, Brent McLeod, Gurkan Ozel, Jacob Hutton, Chris Smith, Jennie Helmer, Julie Sinclair, and Chelsea Lanos are expert appraisers, and Alan Batt is a Senior Appraiser for the EMS-PEP Project.
-Jason Buick and Alan Batt also serve on the EMS PEP Advisory Board.
+Alan Batt is a Senior Appraiser for the EMS-PEP Project.
+In addition, McNally Project members Angeline Abela, Dr. Ian Drennan, Jason Buick, Cheryl Cameron, Zach Cantor, Brent McLeod, Gurkan Ozel, Jacob Hutton, Chris Smith, Jennie Helmer, Julie Sinclair, and Chelsea Lanos are expert appraisers.
+Jason Buick, Jennie Helmer, Dr. Ian Blanchard, Jennifer Greene, Jacob Hutton and Alan Batt also serve on the EMS PEP Advisory Board.

 Paramedics and Palliative Care: Bringing Vital Services to Canadians (Canadian Foundation for Healthcare Improvement and Canadian Partnership Against Cancer) National Spread Collaborative – McNally Project member Cheryl Cameron is a faculty member.

 Canadian Paramedicine – McNally Project member Dr. Judah Goldstein is a member of the Editorial Board.
 Dr. Walter Tavares, and Alan Batt were members of the Editorial Board from 2014 to 2020.

 International Paramedic Practice – McNally Project member Alan Batt is a member of the Editorial Board.